3D printing might save your life one day. It's transforming medicine and health care.

 "My initial concept of 3D printing was early studies that looked at modifying ink-jet printers, where we incorporate a bioink that includes cells within a delivery vehicle," Grande says.
 "That hydrogel can then be polymerized, or hardened, upon heat or UV-light stimulation, so that we can actually make a complex structure, three-dimensionally, that incorporates living cells.
 The hardened hydro-gel is then able to keep the cells alive and viable.
 It's also biocompatible, so it can be safely implanted in humans."

 It's a promising enterprise, and it can radically change how we experience medical care.

-"3D bioprinting's potential is almost limitless and has the potential to replace many different parts of the human body," says Michael J. Dowling, president, and chief executive officer at Northwell Health.
+"3D bioprinting's potential is almost limitless and has the potential to replace many different parts of the human body," says Michael Dowling, president and CEO at Northwell Health, and author of Health Care Reboot.
 "Researchers envision a future with 3D printers in every emergency room, where doctors are able to print emergency implants of organs and bones on demand and revolutionize the way medicine is practiced."

 Dr. Todd Goldstein explains more about 3D bioprinting below: